Julia M. Kazaks

 - a theft loss claimed by a taxpayer investing with Bernard L. Madoff Investment Securities, LLC;

 - an employee/independent contractor classification issue for a transportation services company; and

 Ms. Kazaks focuses her pro bono practice on criminal defense matters.
-She has the privilege of representing, together with several colleagues, Danial Williams, who was one of the wrongly convicted “Norfolk Four” granted a conditional pardon in 2009 by Virginia Gov. Timothy Kaine.
-In connection with this case, the Mid-Atlantic Innocence Project honored Ms. Kazaks with a Defender of Innocence Award in 2010.
+She has the privilege of representing Danial Williams, who was one of the wrongly convicted “Norfolk Four” granted a conditional pardon in 2009 by Virginia Gov. Timothy Kaine.
+In connection with this case, the Mid-Atlantic Innocence Project honored Ms. Kazaks and her colleagues with a Defender of Innocence Award in 2010.

 J.D., Georgetown University Law Center, 1994